ast-grep/ast-grep.github.io/website/reference/yaml.md

 ## `rule`

-* type: `Object`
+* type: `Rule`
 * required: true

 The object specify the method to find matching AST nodes.
-See detailes below.
+See detailes in [rule object reference](/reference/rule).

 ## `fix`